unmesh54/js-test/README.md

 # About the Participation test
-Write a script to display an image of cellphone wrt its color palatte.

 Display 4 buttons with colors: black, gold, blue and rose gold.
-On click of button, change its respective image.
+On click of button, display the image that matches the color.

 You can find images in the **images** folder of the repo.